 - Available financing – lessors provide easier and more accessible financing than purchase options.
 Remember, this is more of a rental situation than an ownership situation.
-So often the terms are much better for the lessee in comparison to traditional bank financing.
+Often the terms are much better for the lessee in comparison to traditional bank financing;

 - Reduced maintenance costs exist because the asset belongs to the lessor.
 Any major breakdown is a risk shifted to the lessor.

 The offset to all this relates to the disadvantages associated with leasing an asset.
 The nature of the deal is lack of ownership and retention of the asset upon final payment.
 Depending on the nature of your industry and the type of equipment, this may be detrimental and an expensive mistake.
 The following is a short list of disadvantages related to leases: